-The executive director and his immediate staff are responsible for the overall general operation of the Retirement Systems Division and carry out the policies and directives of the State Treasurer and various governing boards.
+The Executive Director and his immediate staff are responsible for the overall general operation of the Retirement Systems Division and carry out the policies and directives of the State Treasurer and various governing boards.

-Retirement System and Employer Responsibilities
+RETIREMENT SYSTEMS RESPONSIBILITIES

+The Board of Trustees is the administrator of the Retirement System.
+It is the responsibility of the Retirement Systems Division to:

+Manage three other retirement systems in addition to TSERS.
+These include Local Governmental Employees' Retirement System, the Consolidated Judicial Retirement System and the Legislative Retirement System

+Manage the following programs:

+Disability Income Plan

-Retirement System Responsibilities
+Legislative Retirement Fund

-- The Board of Trustees is the administrator of the Retirement System.
-It is the responsibility of the Retirement Systems Division to: - Manage TSERS for all public employees of the state in accordance with TSERS Board of Trustees directives - Manage three other retirement systems in addition to TSERS.
-These include the Local Governmental Employees' Retirement System, the Consolidated Judicial Retirement System and the Legislative Retirement System - Manage the following programs: - · Disability Income Plan - Legislative Retirement Fund - Firefighters' and Rescue Squad Workers' Pension Fund - · National Guard Pension Plan - Registers of Deeds' Supplemental Pension Fund - Supplemental Retirement Income Plan (NC 401(k) Plan) - Contributory Death Benefit for Retired Members - Separate Insurance Benefits Plan for Law Enforcement Officers - Public Employee Deferred Compensation Plan (NC 457 Plan) - Public School Teachers' and Professional Educators' Investment Plan (NC 403(b) Program) - Assist agencies desiring Social Security coverage with their application for coverage
+Firefighters' and Rescue Squad

+Workers' Pension Fund

+National Guard Pension Plan Registers of Deeds' Supplemental Pension Fund Supplemental Retirement Income Plan (NC 401k Plan)

+Contributory Death Benefit for Retired Members

+Separate Insurance Benefits Plan for Law Enforcement Officers

+Public Employee Deferred Compensation Plan (NC 457 Plan)

+Assist agencies desiring Social Security coverage with their application for coverage